SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **Cgi-Bin path**: The path to the folder where SuperOffice Service's Cgi-Bin application files reside.
 This path must have a leading folder separator sign (slash), but not a trailing one.
 For example, */bin* or */Scripts*.

-* **Email tag**: The email tag which, in conjunction with the request number, creates a unique key for the subject in e-mails that are sent out from SuperOffice Service.
+* **Email tag**: The email tag which, in conjunction with the request number, creates a unique key for the subject in emails that are sent out from SuperOffice Service.
 You must not change this value unless you know what you are doing!
-If this value is changed, received e-mails will not be correctly linked to existing requests.
+If this value is changed, received emails will not be correctly linked to existing requests.

 * **New status when accepting a request**: Select which status to use when a request is accepted by a user.